postcss/postcss-import/README.md

 Type: `Function`
 Default: `null`

-You can overwrite the default path resolving way by setting this option.
-This function gets `(id, basedir, importOptions)` arguments and returns full path, array of paths or promise resolving paths.
+You can provide a custom path resolver with this option.
+This function gets `(id, basedir, importOptions)` arguments and should return a path, an array of paths or a promise resolving to the path(s).
+If you do not return an absolute path, your path will be resolved to an absolute path using the default resolver.
-You can use [resolve](https://github.com/substack/node-resolve) for that.
+You can use [resolve](https://github.com/substack/node-resolve) for this.

 #### `load`